hwayne/learntla-v2/docs/beginner/advanced-operators.rst

   SeqMap(LAMBDA x: x + 1, <<1, 2, 3>>)
   \* <<2, 3, 4>>

-.. warning:: You can't combine recursive and higher-order operators. {{Can you use a helper op?}}
+.. warning:: You can't combine recursive and higher-order operators.

+.. todo:: If you look at the definition of ``Sequences``, you'll see that there's also a sequence filtering op called ``SelectSeq``.

 .. index::
   single: Operators; Binary Operators